Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 10.Live demo

-**Project objective **
+**Project objective**

-The objective here is to come up with the algorithm that detects a fraudulent transaction.
+The objective here is to come up with an algorithm that detects a fraudulent transaction.

 **Short description of the project**